Owono2001/Updates_FYP/README.md

 # 🎙️ AI-Powered Speech Therapy Assistant

-**A comprehensive, AI-driven mobile application designed to provide real-time analysis and personalized therapy for individuals with speech disfluencies.
-This project serves as a Final Year Project, demonstrating a complete client-server system with an advanced machine learning model.**
+**The project aims to address the significant challenges faced by individuals with speech disorders (such as stuttering) in accessing affordable and effective therapy.
+Leveraging the power of Artificial Intelligence (AI) and mobile technology, this application is designed to provide a scalable digital health solution.
+It will offer real-time speech analysis, instant corrective feedback, personalized therapy exercises, and progress tracking, making speech therapy more accessible and engaging for users worldwide.
+The app also intends to facilitate remote monitoring by Speech-Language Pathologists (SLPs), enhancing the traditional therapy model.**

 ![Kotlin](https://img.shields.io/badge/Kotlin-100%25-7F52FF?style=for-the-badge&logo=kotlin)
 ![Python](https://img.shields.io/badge/Python-3.9-3776AB?style=for-the-badge&logo=python)